-- Contact us as soon as possible on the first day of absence; - Send a note in on the first day they return with an explanation of the absence you must do this even if you have already telephoned us; - Or you can call into school and report to reception, who will arrange for a member of staff to speak with you.
+- Contact us as soon as possible on the first day of absence with a reason for the nonattendance. - Or you can call into school and report to reception, who will arrange for a member of staff to speak with you. - Be honest about the reason for absence including if you are on holiday.